arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ## Table of content tree

 You might have noticed that ArviZ docs maintain a hierarchy to keep the documentation organized.
 Table of content tree is added in all the main pages to make the website easy to navigate.
+Adding the table of content tree provides the the list of all pages in the left side bar.
+It also enables navigation to the **Previous** and **Next** pages in the footer.

 Follow this syntax for adding the table of content: